ryantd42/NY-Legislative-Git/2023/S4564B-2023/bill.md

  ROUTE ONE HUNDRED SEVENTY-NINE, CROSSING OVER INTERSTATE ROUTE NINETY IN THE TOWN OF HAMBURG, COUNTY OF ERIE, SHALL BE DESIGNATED  AND  KNOWN  AS THE "TROOPER WILLIAM P. KEANE MEMORIAL BRIDGE".
   §  2.
-The  chairperson  of the New York state thruway authority shall provide for the installation and maintenance of adequate signing of  the state  highway system as designated pursuant to section one of this act.
- However, to avoid confusion and to  limit  any  possible  disruption  of commerce, the designation called for pursuant to section one of this act shall  be  one of ceremonial nature and the official name of such bridge shall not be changed as a result of this act.
+The commissioner of transportation shall provide for the instal- lation and maintenance of adequate signing of the state  highway  system as  designated  pursuant  to section one of this act.
+However, to avoid confusion and to limit any possible disruption of commerce,  the  desig- nation  called  for  pursuant to section one of this act shall be one of ceremonial nature and the official name of  such  bridge  shall  not  be changed as a result of this act.
   § 3.
 This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD08940-01-3
+  LBD08940-02-3